rolemadelen/blog-v1/posts/blog/en-decision-fatigue.md

 ![toast](/images/posts/note/decision-fatigue/breakfast-toast.jpg)

-I've been eating cheese and egg toast for about a month now and it definitely helped me saving some time.
-I stopped wondering around the kitchen.
-I stopped re-opening and closing the fridge meaninglessly.
+I've been eating cheese-egg-toast for about a month now and it gave me so much extra time to spend on my morning routine/tasks.

-Now when the clock hits 6:00 AM, I goto the kitchen and open the fridge, grab a bread, an egg, two slices of cheese, and my breakfast is ready to go.
+When the clock hits 6:00 AM, I goto the kitchen, open the fridge, grab a loaf of bread, an egg, two slices of cheese, and start making my food.
+From the moment I open the fridge, it takes about 5~7 minutes for my cheese-egg-toast to be ready.

 I also spent far less time on grocery because I know exactly what I need.
 Assuming that no people are lining up at a register, I can get my business done in less than 5 minutes.

 ---

-> "I'm spending too much time in front of my wardrobe"
+Another place where I spent so much time on is at my wardrobe (_not that I dress well... like wth? who knows why_)

+> "What should I wear today?
+Oh what is this shirt?
+Why do I have this?"

 Go open your closet now and see how much clothes you own.
 Do you wear all of them?
 Do you remember when was the last time you wore each clothes?
 Are any of them too old or is it new that you haven't even got rid of the tag (and still like years old)?